rtenacity/rtenacity.github.io/content/about.md

 ---

 # Introduction
 Hi there!
-I’m a freshman at High Technology High School.
+I’m a junior at High Technology High School.
 I’m a programmer, musician, scientist and writer.
 I play the trumpet and the piano.
 You can find my code on my GitHub, and you can find my writing at my blog on Medium.